 Trip Review: Grand Cayman Island

 During the second week of July, my wife, 9-month-old son, and I took a trip to Grand Cayman Island.
-Rather than do a separate hotel review, I’m going to combine everything into one post since there are a few relevant details which many of you may benefit from.
+Rather than do a separate hotel review, I will combine everything into one post since there are a few relevant details that many of you may benefit from.
 We chose Grand Cayman Island for a few reasons.
-First of all, it’s about a 3.5-hour flight from Chicago and that’s approximately the maximum time for my son to be confined to an airline cabin before he really starts getting restless.
-When he was 5 months old and we took him on an 8-hour flight to Hawaii and he was perfectly fine.
+First of all, it’s about a 3.5-hour flight from Chicago, and that’s approximately the maximum time my son will be confined to an airline cabin before he really starts getting restless.
+When he was five months old, we took him on an 8-hour flight to Hawaii, and he was perfectly fine.
 Once he hit the 7-month mark, even a 2-hour flight wasn’t easy.
-So with those considerations in mind, Europe, Asia, and Hawaii were out of the question.
-The second reason we chose Grand Cayman is that their beaches have been spared from the seaweed problem (sargassum) that has plagued destinations such as Cancun, Dominican Republic, Barbados, and even Florida.
-Most of these destinations are doing their best to remove it every morning but despite their efforts, it’s still noticeable.
+So, with those considerations in mind, Europe, Asia, and Hawaii were out of the question.
+The second reason we chose Grand Cayman is that its beaches have been spared from the seaweed problem (sargassum) that has plagued destinations such as Cancun, Dominican Republic, Barbados, and Florida.
+Most of these destinations do their best to remove it every morning, but despite their efforts, it’s still noticeable.
 The third reason we chose Grand Cayman is that it is infant/toddler/kid-friendly.

 Booking

-For this trip, I was able to find saver level award tickets (tickets which require the least number of miles for a given route) on American Airlines for 30k miles per person round trip.
+For this trip, I found saver-level award tickets (tickets that require the least number of miles for a given route) on American Airlines for 30k miles per person round trip.
 Since my son is a lap infant, his ticket was free.
 The cash price for a round-trip flight from Chicago to Grand Cayman was $455 per person.
 Redeeming 60k miles for $910 worth of airfare was a decent redemption.

-Owen Roberts International Airport does not have jet bridges so you have to walk down the stairs and onto the tarmac before getting into the airport terminal.
+Owen Roberts International Airport does not have jet bridges, so you must walk down the stairs and onto the tarmac before entering the terminal.
 The minute you land, you’re greeted by a musical band playing local music.
 It’s a perfect way to get the vacation vibes going.

 Sunshine Suites Resort

 We stayed in a boutique hotel called Sunshine Suites Resort.
 It’s a 3.5-star hotel that is clean, comfortable, and very reasonably priced (usually between $140-$180/night).
-I saw its 4.5-star rating on Trip Advisor with over 2,000 reviews and that was good enough for me.
-Now, if you need luxury accommodations with an ocean view, this hotel is not for you.
-The main reason why I booked this hotel is we got to use all the amenities of the 5 star Westin Hotel which is a 5-minute walk down the street.
-Their pool, beach, beach towels, lounge chairs, gym, and access to its restaurants and bars are all included as part of the mandatory $35/day resort fee.
+I saw its 4.5-star rating on Trip Advisor, with over 2,000 reviews, which was good enough for me.
+If you need luxury accommodations with an ocean view, this hotel is not for you.
+The main reason I booked this hotel is we got to use all the amenities of the 5-star Westin Hotel, which is a 5-minute walk down the street.
+Their pool, beach, beach towels, lounge chairs, gym, and access to its restaurants and bars are all included in the mandatory $35/day resort fee.
 The nightly price of the Westin was 3x the price of the Sunshine Suites.
-Since we were going to be out at the beach for a majority of the day anyway, all we needed was a comfortable place to sleep, shower, and get dressed and Sunshine Suites provided all that and more including complimentary breakfast.
+Since we would be out at the beach for most of the day anyway, we needed a comfortable place to sleep, shower, and get dressed.
+Sunshine Suites provided all that and more, including complimentary breakfast.
 You can click on the video below to get an idea of the rooms and the property.
-FYI, if you don’t want to make the walk to the Westin, you can go to the front desk at Sunshine Suites and request a driver to drop you off in their golf cart.
-It works the same way if you want to come back from the Westin.
+FYI, if you don’t want to walk to the Westin, you can go to the front desk at Sunshine Suites and request a driver to drop you off in their golf cart.
+It works the same way if you want to return from the Westin.
 Just let the front desk at the Westin know in that case.

 SunshineSuitesNight